How to Reach the Software Quality Graal?

 And if you do not agree with one of the warnings, just disable the rule and document the reason for an architecture design record ADR.

 Agile and Scrum are all about learning and continuous improvement.
 Please stop talking about quality.
-Just start improving it!
+Start improving it!
 I do not want to hear any lame excuses why a software developer is not continuously doing the above activities.

 I acknowledge I am emotionally involved and not fully objective.
 Lately, I saw a Java code of three different commercial products.
 I am still recovering from the missing quality.